liverm/pd-integration-webhooks/README.md

 # eggplant2pd.json

-Details on how to configure a webhook for alerts in Eggplant Monitoring Insights is detailed on [Eggplant's support pages](http://docs.eggplantsoftware.com/EMI/emi-webhooks.htm).
+Details on how to configure a webhook for alerts in Eggplant Monitoring Insights are detailed on [Eggplant's support pages](http://docs.eggplantsoftware.com/EMI/emi-webhooks.htm).
 For PagerDuty, the settings should be as follows.

 REQUEST METHOD:
 post